ClickCease

 The main difference between the high street lenders and niche providers has to do with their respective funding sources.

-Mainstream banks, credit unions, and similar financial institutions use their own funds for the loans they disburse.
-Private investors and peer-to-peer lending fund specialist lenders.
+Mainstream banks, credit unions, and similar financial institutions use their own funds for the loans they disburse whereas specialist lenders use private investors and peer-to-peer lending fund their loans.

 Secured trust finance lenders have more flexible criteria and shorter loan processing times.
 In most cases, secured trust loans made out to irrevocable trusts are usually short-term in nature.